jclxx/xero-helloworld-php/README.md

 There are two methods for Xero to give you the validation code, chosen by your program.

-When the user clicks through the authorisation
+When the user clicks through the authorisation, either

 * Xero shows you a page with the validate code
 * Xero redirects to a a "callback URL" which you choose, and it makes a GET request with `oauth_verifier=*magicnumber*`